Pushpalata Das

 Pushpalata Das (1915–2003) was an Indian independence activist, social worker, Gandhian and legislator from the north-east Indian state of Assam.
-She was a member of Rajya Sabha from 1951 to 1961, a member of the Assam Legislative Assembly and a member of the working committee of the Indian National Congress.
+She was a member of Rajya Sabha from 1951 to 1961, a member of the Assam Legislative Assembly and of the working committee of the Indian National Congress.
 She served as the chairperson of the Assam chapters of the Kasturba Gandhi National Memorial Trust and Khadi and Village Industries Commission.
-The Government of India awarded her the third highest civilian honour of the Padma Bhushan, in 1999, for her contributions to society.
+The Government of India awarded her the country's third highest civilian honour, the Padma Bhushan, in 1999, for her contributions to society.